ably/sdk-api-reference/descriptions.md

 ## enum ChannelMode

-`ChannelMode` describes the possible flags used to configure client capabilities.
+Describes the possible flags used to configure client capabilities.

 | Enum | Spec | Description |
 |---|---|---|